-Intermediaries are required to forward the Meeting Materials to Non Registered Holders unless a Non Registered Holder has waived the right to receive them.
-Intermediaries will generally use service companies (such as Broadridge Financial Solutions, Inc.) to forward the Meeting Materials to Non Registered Holders.
-Generally, a Non Registered Holder who has not waived the right to receive Meeting Materials will receive either a voting instruction form or, less frequently, a form of proxy.
-The purpose of these forms is to permit Non Registered Holders to direct the voting of the Common Shares they beneficially own.
-Non Registered Holders should follow the procedures set out below, in addition, if applicable, to the procedures set out below under "Voting at the Meeting - Appointment of a Third Party as Proxy", depending on the type of form they receive:
+Intermediaries are required to forward the Meeting Materials to Non-Registered Holders unless a Non-Registered Holder has waived the right to receive them.
+Intermediaries will generally use service companies (such as Broadridge Financial Solutions, Inc.) to forward the Meeting Materials to Non-Registered Holders.
+Generally, a Non-Registered Holder who has not waived the right to receive Meeting Materials will receive either a voting instruction form or, less frequently, a form of proxy.
+The purpose of these forms is to permit Non-Registered Holders to direct the voting of the Common Shares they beneficially own.
+Non-Registered Holders should follow the procedures set out below, in addition, if applicable, to the procedures set out below under "VOTING SECURITIES AND PRINCIPAL HOLDERS THEREOF", depending on the type of form they receive: